Alexander Rossi: 2020–2021: Struggles

-In 2020 Rossi recorded no wins for the first time in his IndyCar career, but scored five podiums.
-2021 proved to be a struggle for both Rossi and Andretti Autosport, as he once again failed to win any races that year and only secured one podium finish at Portland.
+In the 2020 season, Rossi recorded no wins for the first time in his IndyCar career despite being in leading situations throughout the season, most notably in St. Petersburg where he crashed out of the lead.
+He did, however, collect five podiums.
+The 2021 season proved to be a greater struggle for Rossi and Andretti Autosport, as he once again failed to win any races that year and only secured one podium finish at Portland.

 2022: A bounceback season

-2022 started slowly for Rossi, with no podiums or victories before the Indianapolis 500.
-Following the Indianapolis 500 Andretti Autosport announced that Rossi would leave the team at the end of the 2022 season and would be replaced by Kyle Kirkwood.
-The following day Rossi announced he had signed a contract with Arrow McLaren SP for 2023 and beyond.
+The 2022 season started slowly, with Rossi only collecting two top-tens before the Indianapolis 500 where he finished 5th, his best finish at the speedway since 2019.
+Following the Indianapolis 500, Andretti Autosport announced that Rossi would leave the team at the end of the 2022 season and would be replaced by Kyle Kirkwood.
+The following day, Rossi announced he had signed a contract with Arrow McLaren SP for 2023 and beyond.

 Rossi's performance improved significantly following the Indianapolis 500.
-He finished second to Will Power in Detroit and finished third at the following race at Road America.
-After struggling in the following rounds, Rossi finally broke through on July 30, 2022, winning the Gallagher Grand Prix on the IMS Road Course which ended his 49-race winless drought in the IndyCar Series.
+He finished second to Will Power in Detroit, and finished third in the following race at Road America after collecting his first pole position since Detroit in 2019.
+After struggling in the following rounds, Rossi finally broke through on July 30, 2022, when he won the Gallagher Grand Prix on the IMS Road Course and thus ended his 49-race winless drought in the IndyCar Series.
+His season then gained some momentum in the final five races, with a fourth place in Nashville and two top-10s in Portland and Laguna Seca.
+Rossi finished tenth in the standings to round off his seven-year stint with Andretti.

-Arrow McLaren SP (2023-)
+Arrow McLaren SP (2023–2024)

-On the 3rd of June 2022.
-It was announced that Rossi would be joining Arrow McLaren SP for the 2023 season.
+Rossi's season began on the up with a fourth place finish at the first race of the season in St. Petersburg.
+In the next race in Texas, Rossi collided with Kyle Kirkwood in the pitlane and ended up finishing 22nd.
+He retired with two laps remaining in Long Beach with a left-rear suspension failure, picked up an eighth place finish in Alabama, and his first podium with Arrow McLaren at the Indy Road Course.
+Rossi's Indy 500 campaign looked strong throughout May, and he qualified in seventh place.
+He ultimately finished fifth, being the only McLaren to finish the race after Pato O'Ward and Felix Rosenqvist were caught up in separate incidents late in the race.
+Rossi's title challenge, however, would dwindle towards the end of the season.
+He only picked up a further two top-five finishes and was involved in incidents in Toronto, Nashville, and Portland, which saw him come away with minimal points and ultimately finish ninth in the drivers' standings for the third time in the last four seasons.

+In July 2024, Rossi announced that he was departing Arrow McLaren at the end of the 2024 season and was replaced by Christian Lundgaard.